barryceelen/wp-submenu-3000/README.md

 Automatically add submenu items to hierarchical post type menu items if no submenu item is set.

+The plugin acts on all menus.
 Include or ignore specific menus via a filter:

 ```
 add_filter( 'submenu_3000', 'prefix_filter_submenu_3000', 10, 4 );